theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/glossary.md

 :   Additional syntax that can be used in .md files, e.g., to define admonitions, tabbed content, grid cards.
 	To activate a markdown extension in MKDocs, it needs to be listed in the mkdocs.yml.

+### `pip`

+:   `pip` is Python tool to download and install packages from PyPI and other Python package indexes.
+	The `pip` command can be used in the Windows commandline tool to install plugins for MKDocs.

 ### `Plugin`

 :   Additional features that can be added to MKDocs.